Fall Living Room Decor Ideas — 14 Ways to Bring the Season to Your Space

 (Image credit: Snug)

-Gina Strain of Matalansays that scent-scaping is the way forward for pure comfort in the home.
-'You can never underestimate the power of fragrance and enveloping your home in the perfect seasonal scents to create a cozy, autumnal feel,' says Gina.
-'Smoke and leather, in the scent world, are intrinsically linked and are some of the oldest and most comforting scents known to man.'
+Make your house smell like fall with scent-scaping.
+Gina Strain of Matalan says this is the way forward for pure comfort in the home.
+"You can never underestimate the power of fragrance — envelope your home in the perfect seasonal scents to create a cozy, autumnal feel," says Gina.
+"Smoke and leather, in the scent world, are intrinsically linked and are some of the oldest and most comforting scents known to man."

-'Use a reed diffuser placed higher up and in open spaces to make the most of airflow and fill the room with luxurious scents but keep out of direct sunlight to avoid the oils evaporating,' says Gina.
-'Place candles sporadically around your room to add an extra burst of fragrance and create a particularly cozy atmosphere for the evening.'
+"Use a reed diffuser placed higher up and in open spaces to make the most of airflow and fill the room with luxurious scents but keep out of direct sunlight to avoid the oils evaporating," says Gina.

 A living room with a heavily printed wallpaper